-The Peerless Ovens story started in Columbus, Ohio, in the late 1800’s – as “Beverly Peerless” – when Frank Beverly began selling restaurants and high-end retailers equipment for their cooking needs.
+The Peerless Ovens story started in Columbus Ohio in the late 1800’s – as “Beverly Peerless” – when Frank Beverly began selling gas stoves and fireplace inserts to residents in Columbus.
 In the early 1900’s Peerless began manufacturing its own products.
-By 1919, Peerless was producing outdoor BBQ units, multi-level ovens, and an InfraRed rotisserie that was patented in the early 1920’s.
-In 1934 the company incorporated as the Peerless Stove and Manufacturing Co., Inc.
+By 1919, Peerless was producing outdoor BBQ units, multilevel- bake ovens for restaurants and an InfraRed rotisserie that was patented in the early 1920’s.
+In 1934 the company incorporated as the Peerless Stove and Mfg.
+Co.
+Inc.

-Starting in the early 1930’s, many new products were added, including a line of restaurant series ranges and pizza ovens.
+Starting in the early 1930’s, many new products were added, including a line of restaurant ranges and bake/pizza ovens.

-In 1942, then-owner Clark Beverly uprooted Peerless from Columbus, Ohio, and moved north to Sandusky, where it remains to this day.
-Sandusky is a small waterfront community known for its vacationland status and roller coasters.
-In the late 1960’s, the Beverly family sold the business to the James Huntley family.
-Jim and Barbara Huntley owned Peerless until 1998 when they sold the business to their son Bryan Huntley, making Peerless a fourth generation family business.
-Before suffering a near fatal stroke, Jim — with the help of Bryan — developed and patented a high-speed InfraRed cooker that helped revolutionize the cooking industry.
+In 1942, then-owner Clark Beverly uprooted Peerless from Columbus Ohio and moved north to Sandusky, where it remains today.
+In the late 1960’s the Beverly family sold the business to James and Barbara Huntley.
+Jim and Barbara owned the business until 1998 when they sold the business to their son Bryan Huntley, making Peerless a fourth generation family business.
+Before suffering a near fatal stroke, Jim, with the help of Bryan, developed and patented a high-speed InfraRed cooker that helped revolutionize the cooking industry.

-Peerless is one of the few remaining family-owned manufacturers of food service equipment in the country today.
-The company has experienced and survived many challenges in its 90+ year history, maintaining a tradition of producing high quality products at competitive prices.
+Peerless is one of the few remaining family owned manufacturers of food service equipment in the country today.
+The company has experienced and survived many challenges in its 100 year history, maintaining a tradition of producing high quality products at competitive prices.

-The “Maximizer” movement began in the mid 1990’s, because Maximizers save time, money and, most importantly, space.
-Peerless Maximizers cost less to buy, operate and maintain than other brands on the market today, and, they last!
-In fact, two units that were manufactured back in 1919 are still being made today, serving three different industries across the country.
+The “Maximizer” movement began in the mid 1990’s because our ovens save time, money and most importantly space.
+Peerless ovens cost less to buy, operate and maintain than other brand on the market, and they last.
+In fact, units that were produced back in the 1920’s and 30’s are still in service today around the country.